-Walk through this compilation of articles worksheets appropriate for kindergarten, grade 1 and grade 2 kids offering a wide variety of exercises to identify the definite article and indefinite articles and also when to use an article and when not to use one as well.
+Walk through this compilation of articles worksheets appropriate for children of kindergarten through grade 4 offering a wide variety of exercises to identify the definite article and indefinite articles and also when to use an article and when not to use one as well.
 Beginning with phrases, moving to sentences, passages and dialogue the worksheets are sure to pep up your grammar classes.
 The activities are learner-centered and the step-by-step approach helps impart knowledge effectively and interestingly.
 Kick into gear with the free worksheets here!

 Familiarize kids of kindergarten and grade 1 with the usage of the two indefinite articles using this visually appealing chart.
 The chart vividly explains the use of 'a' with consonant sounds and 'an' with vowel sounds.

 This activity works great with beginners.
 Have kids cut up the pictures and label them.
 Let them sort the picture cards in two piles, depending on the article (a or an) they take and glue them in the correct column of the T-chart.